yglcode/zig_interfaces/README.md

 ```
 ### interface 5: generic interface at compile time ###
 All above interfaces focus on vtab and dynamic dispatching: the interface values will hide the types of concrete values it holds.
 So you can put these interfaces values into an array and handle them uniformly.

-With zig's compile-time computation, you can define generic algorithms which can work with any type which provides the methods or operators required by the generic algorithm in function body.
+With zig's compile-time computation, you can define generic algorithms which can work with any type which provides the methods or operators required by the code in function body.
 For example, we can define a generic algorithm:

 ``` zig
 fn update_graphics(shape: anytype, dx: i32, dy: i32) void {